 “The stone seal is indelible, consecrated by the generations of alumnae who have passed by, understanding and believing.
 No outsider, no matter how cunning, can ever steal that belief away.”

 When to use alum or alums

 Of course, all those forms are difficult to remember.
 That’s why alum eventually popped up as a shortened unisex form.
 At first, alum was frowned upon as extremely informal, but now it’s accepted as a replacement for all of the longer and more gender-specific Latin words.
 Why?
 Because two syllables are easier than three, and unspecified gender is easier than using a language that isn’t spoken anymore—which is probably in part because it insisted on far too many distinctions between singular and plural, male and female.
 So, more and more, folks see it as an acceptable gender-neutral option.

 The plural form of alum?
 That’s right: alums.
 If you form an English word by chopping off its Latin endings, it’s only fair to add an s as the English signal for plural.
 Still, even as alum becomes more frequent as a singular form of the word, alumni remains the most commonly used plural form of the noun—no matter whom you’re referring to.

 “Minnesota’s governor may be funny, but he’s no Saturday Night Live alum.”

 —The Los Angeles Times

 But watch out: alum is also used as a shortcut for referencing aluminum.
 Don’t get your college graduates mixed up with your chemical elements.

-Congratulations, graduates!
-What shall we call them—alumnus for a male, alumna for a female, alumni for a group of males or mixed gender, and alumnae for a group of females?
-Or should we simplify the process by opting for the gender-neutral term “alum”?
-No matter which term you use to refer to former students or members of an exclusive group, you can be proud of their achievements!
+Remember, it’s—alumnus for a male, alumna for a female, alumni for a group of males or mixed gender, and alumnae for a group of females.
+Or simplify the process by opting with the gender-neutral term alum.